 For those critics who seem to get hung up on the promoting terrorism aspect of the film, I was immediately reminded of the Franklin quote from 1776:

 A rebellion is always legal in the first person, such as “our rebellion.”
 It is only in the third person – “their rebellion” – that it becomes illegal.

 In this instance, the dictatorship/regime that currently holds power (in the film) has labeled V a terrorist, but it doesn’t follow that he considers himself a terrorist.
 They are afraid of him, and that’s the way it should be, he is rebelling against their tyranny.

 We see the world of V for Vendetta largely through the eyes of Evey (Natalie Portman) and it is a scary place to live.
-She unwisely goes out after curfew one night, and is only saved from a fate worse than death by the unheralded appearance of a masked man who calls himself ‘V’.
-As the story unfolds we discover the all too familiar trappings of a police state and it’s charismatic leader Adam Sutler (John Hurt) who is always shown in the light, while very clearly being the ‘dark’ character; whereas ‘V’ (excellently voiced by Hugo Weaving) is always in the dark, never shows his face, and yet is clearly our hero.
-We follow Evey through the mental tug of war that she is subjected to, as the world she thought she understood is revealed as something else entirely; growing and changing in our understanding of her world as she also begins to understand it.
+She unwisely goes out after curfew one night and is only saved from a fate worse than death by the unheralded appearance of a masked man who calls himself ‘V’.
+As the story unfolds we discover the all too familiar trappings of a police state and it’s charismatic leader Adam Sutler (John Hurt) who is always shown in bright light while very clearly being the dark character.
+Whereas ‘V’ (excellently voiced by Hugo Weaving) is always in the dark, never shows his face and yet is clearly our hero.
+We follow Evey through the mental tug of war that she is subjected to, as the world she thought she understood is revealed as something else entirely.
+The audience growing and changing in our understanding of her world as she also begins to understand it.

 There is a real temptation to draw too close a parallel to current events when watching this film.
 If you really want to enjoy it, I suggest that you take a word of advice from the film: